jypark0/hugo-academic/content/authors/admin/_index.md

 user_groups: []
 ---

-I am a Ph.D. student at the [GRAIL Lab](https://www.ccs.neu.edu/home/lsw/grail.html) and Geometric Learning Lab at Northeastern University, co-advised by [Lawson Wong](https://www.ccs.neu.edu/home/lsw/) and [Robin Walters](https://www.khoury.northeastern.edu/people/robin-walters/).
+I am a Ph.D. candidate at the [GRAIL Lab](https://www.ccs.neu.edu/home/lsw/grail.html) and Geometric Learning Lab at Northeastern University, advised by [Lawson Wong](https://www.ccs.neu.edu/home/lsw/) and [Robin Walters](https://www.khoury.northeastern.edu/people/robin-walters/).
+My research interests are in deep reinforcement learning and symmetry.
+I aim to apply strong inductive biases like symmetry to learning algorithms so that they can be more efficient and generalize.
+I've also worked on making imitation learning more robust with learned dynamics models and on multiresolution tensor models for spatial analysis.

-I received my B.S. and M.S. at KAIST and researched prediction models for complex semiconductor tools.
+Previously, I received my B.S. and M.S. at KAIST and researched prediction models for complex semiconductor tools.
 Before coming to Northeastern, I worked as a software engineer and systems administrator at Samsung Electronics.
-Previously I've worked on multiresolution tensor models for spatial modeling and on using generative models as priors for inverse imaging problems.
-I am currently interested in model-based reinforcement learning and how to use equivariant neural networks effectively for efficient learning.